Hannahmoney/Assign-variables-in-Terraform-with-.tfvars/README.md

 ## How to apply variables

-Example ofsing a variable file:
+Example of using a variable file:

 ```bash
 terraform apply -var-file=prod.tfvars